mudbourn/ncembed/README.md

 Then install the Dropshare CLI via **Dropshare → Preferences → General → Install CLI**.

+Lastly install and activate/purchase your license for Clop Pro **as the app is "Freemium" (They let you use it for like 5 minutes then tell you to pay them)**.

 ## Health check

 The service exposes a health endpoint at `/health` that returns `ok` with a 200 status.